 – Stacey Cohen, Tennis Instructor

-Sports and swim instructors need to be covered from the many potential injuries that can happen when teaching students.
-General and professional liability are critical to preventing claims and settlements on personal and professional assets.
+Sports and swim instructors need to be covered from the many potential injuries or accidents that can happen when teaching students.
+General and professional liability policies are critical to preventing personally paying settlements on professional claims.

 Protecting yourself against the biggest financial risk requires sports and swim instructor liability insurance.
-Costs start at $11 per month with Next Insurance, which makes it easy and fast to get a policy online in minutes.
+Find reasonable costs with the right insurance provider for the sport you teach with CoverWallet, which makes it easy and fast to get a policy online in minutes.
 Customize and combine policies depending on your risk and total equipment needs.